BE: Visual Communication (11021.1)

 Participation requirements

-Attendance at scheduled classes and contribution over the semester is expected.
+Attendance at scheduled lectures and workshops, and your participation over the semester is expected.
 Presentation and discussion of your work in progress is essential for the development of your skills in meeting the learning outcomes of the subject and for your design education.

 Participation in learning sessions and reviews provides important opportunities for feedback and demonstrates that the submitted work is your own.